strozfriedberg/ntfs-linker/README.md

 The database schema is designed for ease of querying, not full normalization.

 ## Installation
 The source is in C++ and uses autotools for building.
+C++11 compiler support is required.
 On a sane Unix, this should work:
 ```
 ./bootstrap.sh
 ./configure